-Landmannalaugar itself is made up of windswept rhyolite mountains, a rock type that creates a full spectrum of dazzling colour.
-Shades of red, pink, green, blue and golden yellow make for an ethereal location.
+Landmannalaugar itself is made up of windswept rhyolite mountains, a rock type that creates a full spectrum of dazzling colors.
+Shades of red, pink, green, blue, and golden yellow make for an ethereal location.

 Originally, those attending were settlers crossing the barren highlands, but today, they are tourists after an exciting trip.